ansible-collections/community.hashi_vault/docs/docsite/rst/migration_hashi_vault_lookup.rst

 The ``hashi_vault`` lookup takes a ``return_format`` option that defaults to ``dict``.
 The lookup always looks for a ``data`` field (see the :ref:`KV response details <ansible_collections.community.hashi_vault.docsite.migration_hashi_vault_lookup.kv_response>` for more information), and that is what is returned by default.

 The ``raw`` value for ``return_format`` gives the raw API response from the request.
-This can be used to get the metadata from a KV2 request for example, which is usually stripped off, or it can be used to get a correct response from a non-KV path that happens to look like one (with one or more ``data`` structures), and gets interpreted as one as a result.
+This can be used to get the metadata from a KV2 request for example, which is usually stripped off, or it can be used to read from a non-KV path whose response happens to look like a KV response (with one or more ``data`` structures), and gets interpreted as one as a result.

-For reading non-KV paths, use a plugin that is dedicated to that resource, or use the generic ``vault_read`` plugins, which also return raw responses.
+For reading non-KV paths :ref:`other options are available <ansible_collections.community.hashi_vault.docsite.migration_hashi_vault_lookup.non_kv_replacements>`.

 For getting access to KV2 metadata, see the section on :ref:`KV replacements <ansible_collections.community.hashi_vault.docsite.migration_hashi_vault_lookup.kv_replacements>`.